 In addition to his work in the field of music, Eliot Cardinaux is an accomplished poet.
-With 15 chapbooks released under his own name, as well as works by the poets Jade Wollin, Naomi Schub, Sean Ali, and Jason Belcher released under the label of The Bodily Press, Cardinaux is known as a poet and editor with a keen sense of form, sound, and image.
+With over 15 chapbooks released under his own name, as well as works by the poets Jade Wollin, Naomi Schub, Sean Ali, and Jason Belcher released under the label of The Bodily Press, Cardinaux is known as a poet and editor with a keen sense of sound, form, and image.

 Butterfly, Seed (2018)

 In this short cycle of sonnets with an emphasis on sound, color and stillness, using themes associated by turns with Psyche and Persephone, mind-soul and nature, life-force, and femininity, Cardinaux skirts the rim of dichotomy inherent in accepted modes of thinking, about the mind, life, and the senses.

 Mother of Two explores the exchange in duality between metaphor and reality, as well as each side of any different coin in given content and context.
 Including 14 poems of varying structure, from long, spiraling, short-lined stanzas influenced by the poet Pierre Joris, and first-person fragmentary narratives on the spiritual and the mundane, to lyric tercets, quatrains and sonnets aware of themselves as such and absurd, and also an essay, “Mindfulness–A Mantra and Afterword,” this book touches on influence ranging from Paul Celan and Osip Mandelstam, to Joni Mitchell and Arnold Schoenberg.

 Moon and Politics on a Glass Table (2018)